gad-lang/gad/docs/tutorial.md

 Main script and Gad source modules in Gad are all functions which have `compiledFunction` type name.
 Parameters can be defined for main function with [`param`](#param) statement and main function returns a value with `return` statement as well.
-If return statement is missing, `undefined` value is returned by default.
+If return statement is missing, `nil` value is returned by default.
 All functions return single value but thanks to [destructuring](destructuring.md) feature Gad allows to return multiple values as an array and set returning array elements to multiple variables.